-Therefore, the Universal Computer \mathcal{U} is clearly a myth.
-As a consequence, the Principle of Simulation itself (though it applies to most conventional computations) is, in general, a fallacy.
+Therefore, the universal computer \mathcal{U} is clearly a myth.
+As a consequence, the principle of simulation itself (though it applies to most conventional computations) is, in general, a fallacy.
 In fact, the latter principle is responsible for many other myths in the field.
-Of particular relevance to parallel computing, are the myths of the Speedup Theorem (speedup is at most equal to the number of processors used in parallel), the Slowdown Theorem, also known as Brent's Theorem (when q instead of p processors are used, q < p, the slowdown is at most p/q), and Amdahl's Law (maximum speedup is inversely proportional to the portion of the calculation that is sequential).
-Each of these myths can be dispelled using the same computations presented in this paper.
-Other computations for dispelling these and other myths are presented in [4].
+Of particular relevance to parallel computing are the myths of the Speedup Theorem (speedup is at most equal to the number of processors used in parallel), the Slowdown Theorem, also known as Brent's Theorem (when q instead of p processors are used, q < p, the slowdown is at most p/q), and Amdahl's Law (maximum speedup is inversely proportional to the portion of the calculation that is sequential).
+Each of these myths can be dispelled using the same computations presented in this chapter.
+Other computations for dispelling these and other myths are presented in Reference 4.

-9 Conclusion
+1.9 Conclusion